Make Running Injuries a Thing of the Past

 5. Upgrade your running program gradually

-6. Land on your mid-foot, not on the heel or ball of your foot
+6. Land on your mid-foot, not on the heel of your foot

 7. Start off every run slowly to warm up

-8. Shorten your stride, especially at the beginning of your runs
+8. Maintain a shorter stride at the beginning of your runs

 9. Don’t wear old running shoes